-Exports for MY23 are expected to reach 524,200 MT; the export forecast for MY22 increased to 545,948 MT due to higher sugarcane milling yields as a result of favorable weather conditions in 2022.
+Exports for MY24 are expected to reach 495,000 MT; the export forecast for MY23 decreased to 505,029 MT due to sudden drop in sales to China.

 The GOES imposes a 40 percent ad-valorem import tariff on all sugar.
 The bound rate is 70 percent as the GOES considers sugar politically sensitive because it is an important driver of rural income and employment.
 Even though CAFTA-DR encouraged regional tariff harmonization to avoid triangulations and market disruptions, the Central American region still has not agreed on a harmonized import tariff for sugar.
 In August 2018, El Salvador joined the Customs Union with Guatemala and Honduras; however, sugar is not one of the products that will benefit from duty-free trade.
-However, due to inflationary pressure on the Salvadoran economy, in March 2022, the GOES decided to include sugar in the list of products that enjoys a 0 percent import duty for an additional period of one year.
+However, due to inflationary pressure on the Salvadoran economy, in March 2024, the GOES decided to include sugar in the list of products that enjoys a 0 percent import duty for an additional period of one year.

-The United States, Canada, South Korea, China, and Taiwan are major destinations for Salvadoran sugar.
-Other export destinations in MY22 for Salvadoran sugar were Haiti, Italy, Peru, Spain, the United Kingdom, and the Netherlands.
+The United States, Canada, South Korea, and Taiwan are major destinations for Salvadoran sugar.
+Other export destinations in MY23 for Salvadoran sugar were Haiti, Italy, Peru, Spain, the United Kingdom, and Belgium.